sateeshfrnd/Explore-US-Bikeshare-Data/README.md

    - Birth Year

 ### Calculate Statistics
-Code is written to calculate the following information:
+Code is written to calculate the following stats details:

 1. Popular times of travel (i.e., occurs most often in the start time)
    - most common month